 This information applies to any work performed within the City of Milwaukee.
 No person may conduct or perform work on a lead hazard reduction project without obtaining a lead hazard reduction project permit approved by the department.
 Permit-holders shall follow the interior and exterior lead hazard site preparation and reduction standards in the City's Toxic Subtances Ordinance 66.22 subs 5-9 and obtain the appropriate certifications under ch.
 DHS 163 Wis.
 Adm.
 Code.

 Please visit the state of Wisconsin website for information about the permitting process outside of Milwaukee city limits.

 In 1978, the federal government banned the use of lead based paint for consumers.
 Lead from paint, which degrades into lead contaminated dust remains one of the most common sources of lead poisoning.
 Containment measures should always be used while working with lead based paint.
 Home interiors can become contaminated with lead based paint dust as it tends to fall to areas where children are most likely to play within the home.
 Home exterior areas can become contaminated as lead based paint sheds from siding and other exterior components and falls to the soil below.
-More information is available on our website or you can visit the State of Wisconsin website.

 Who needs a permit from our program?

 - Any contractor that is going to do lead abatement work on an address located within city limits

 - Any contractor receiving funds for lead abatement work from either our program or another city program as specified in the scope of work

 Note: If you are a landlord and doing work on your own properties, please check the State’s website to determine if you need to get a permit.
 You would not need one from the City of Milwaukee.

 What Licenses are required to pull a permit?

 The following 3 licenses are required for all permit types